 Following the successful completion of this final assessment, the candidates receive their Regional Level Tourist Guide Licenses from their respective Regional India Tourism Office.
 This license is subject to several rules and conditions, as explained in a Code of Conduct document to be signed by the guide.
-Some of the provisions include that a guide will have to work as a licensed guide for a minimum of 90 days per annum and that a guide may not refuse an assignment given to them by the Ministry of Tourism.
-Failing to comply with these regulations may lead to penalty proceedings being instituted against a guide.
-Disciplinary proceedings may also be instituted against a guide if a Regional Tourism Office receives a complaint about their abilities or conduct.
-If found guilty of misconduct, there are various penalties that may be imposed on a guide, ranging from the temporary suspension of a license to the permanent withdrawal of a license.
+Some of the provisions include that a guide will have to

 The fees that a guide may charge is also predetermined and fixed by the Tourist Guides Federation of India.
 Contrary to practices elsewhere in the world, Regional Level Tourist Guides in India are also subject to strict prohibitions on accepting commissions or entering into a business arrangement with any business of any kind, be it a hotel or shop.
 The guide may also only accompany tourists on sightseeing trips, and may under no circumstances accompany tourists to any commercial establishment, like a mall or shop.
 Failure to comply with these regulations may result in the immediate cancellation of the guide's license.
 Guides may also apply only once in their lives to change over from one region to another.
 Approval would be based on if there is valid justification for a guide to change regions and the number of guides already licensed for the region in which the guide is currently working, as well as the region for which transfer is sought.
 The guide will also have to attend the full training programme for the region to which transfer is sought.
 The Regional Level Tourist Guide License is valid for a period of three years.
-Before a guide can renew their license, they must first pass a mandatory refresher course.
+Before a guide can renew their license, they must first pass a mandatory refresher course.67